In Terms of Backcountry Water Treatment, When is Water Considered Safe to Drink?

 Therefore, treatment devices that rely solely on adsorption to remove the microbes run the risk of letting some of those immediate threats through to you.

-For these reasons, MSR products don’t rely on adsorption/carbon to remove the microbes.
+For these reasons, MSR products don’t rely on adsorption/carbon alone to remove the microbes.
 The MSR MiniWorks, for example, uses a ceramic element to filter out the bacteria, protozoa and sediment, followed by activated carbon to reduce tastes, odors and chemicals.
 When viruses are of concern, we recommend the Guardian purifier, Guardian Gravity purifier or the MiniWorks plus Aquatabs® purification tablets.

 Activated carbon can make water more enjoyable to drink and adds an extra level of safety, but it’s still important to research where you’re going and the types of filters and purifiers ideal for those environments.
 A quick call to the ranger station can inform you of any particular local risks.
 Unfortunately, not even activated carbon will remove everything.
 But in most wilderness regions, a high-quality filter or purifier can get you out and back—with nothing more than stories of great adventure to share.